 You can become a tour guide without any formal educational requirements.

-However, having a qualification and experience in the tourism industry and customer service will be an added benefit to pursuing this career.
+However, having qualifications and experience in the tourism industry and customer service will be an added benefit to pursuing this career.

 Step 1: Get Qualified

-You can maximize your hiring chances by getting professionally certified or earning a degree.
+You can maximise your hiring chances by getting certified or earning a degree.

-Complete a tour guiding course such as Certificate III in Tourism, or a Certificate IV in Tourism from a nationally recognized training school.
+Complete a tour guide course such as Certificate III in Tourism or Certificate IV in Tourism from a nationally recognised training school.

-You can also gain an introductory knowledge of the tourism industry and tour guide role via traineeships, and apprenticeships.
-After completing formal training with the employer, a trainee obtains a nationally recognized qualification.
+You can also gain an introductory knowledge of the tourism industry and tour guide role via traineeships and apprenticeships.
+After completing formal training with the employer, a trainee obtains a nationally recognised qualification.

-Considering the high demand for tour guides who are fluent in a multitude of languages such as French, Japanese, Korean, and Italian, learning a foreign language can prove to be advantageous to get the first break.
+There is a high demand for tour guides fluent in many languages, such as French, Japanese, Korean, and Italian.
+Learning a foreign language can be advantageous to get the first job.

-Find a tour operating agency that matches your areas of interest such as historical tours, nature tours, religious tours, etc., and your preferred audience i.e., a slow-paced tour with a mature audience, or a fast-paced non-stop city hopping with youngsters.
+Find a tour operating agency that matches your areas of interest, such as historical tours, nature tours, religious tours, and your preferred audience.
+For example, a slow-paced tour with a mature audience or a fast-paced, non-stop city hopping with young people.

-Assess what skills, expertise, qualifications, and experience do different travel agencies require in Australia.
+Assess what skills, expertise, qualifications, and experience different travel agencies require in Australia.

-Craft a perfect application that demonstrates your passion for learning, optimistic outlook, determination, and hard work.
+Craft a perfect application demonstrating your passion for learning, optimistic outlook, determination, and hard work.

-Your application letter and CV should be relevant to the company and the role for which you are applying.
+Your application letter and CV should be relevant to the company and the job you are applying for.
 List your professional travel-related experiences and knowledge about the culture, history, and part of Australia.

 Highlight any past or present experiences where you had contributed to a team, performed under pressure, and knew any foreign language.
 All this will give you a competitive edge over your competitors.